objornstad/oshinys/README.md

     phaseR and
     polspline R-packages from CRAN to run.

+Thes source of the Apps are in /source/oshinys
 ________________________________________

 IF you have devtools installed you can  build the package directly from the github source within R: